 If you’re a University of Salford graduate, your postgraduate tuition fees could be discounted by 20%.
 For more information, please contact firstname.lastname@example.org.

 We advise students to budget a minimum of £9,207* for each academic year** of undergraduate and postgraduate study, in addition to tuition fees.
 The Home Office (UKVI) has set the amount of maintenance funds you need to have available, this is £1,023* per month for living costs if you are studying outside London or anywhere else in the UK for the majority of your study.
 This amount should cover accommodation, food, entertainment, transport, books, insurance and other living expenses.

 As part of your visa application, you will also be required to pay an Immigration Health Surcharge of £470*.
 This will allow you to benefit from health care services whilst in the UK.

 Of course, the living costs mentioned above are a guide, and some students will require more than this, it depends on your lifestyle.
-You can find more information about the cost of living in our International Prospectus 2021.
+Learn more about typical costs when you live in Salford and Manchester by watching the video below.